bennadel/ColdFusion-HTMX-Contacts-App/v8/README.md

 When HTMX makes this request, it will select the `.search-results` out of the AJAX response and merge them into the `.search-results` (using `innerHTML`) that is already rendered on the page.
 It will also swap the `#pagination` out of the AJAX response and merge it into the `#pagination` (using `outerHTML`) that is already rendered on the page.

 Note that the the `hx-select-oob` has some tighter constraints.
 First, it must be id-driven - it can't use a generic CSS selector like other HTMX attributes.
-And second, it's default swap strategy is `outerHTML`, not `innerHTML`; though, this can be overridden in the `hx-select-oob` attribute value.
+And second, its default swap strategy is `outerHTML`, not `innerHTML`; though, this can be overridden in the `hx-select-oob` attribute value.

 See [relevant chapter in Hypermedia Systems][hypermedia-chapter].
 It's the section labeled, "Adding Active Search".